gridwalks/AcceleraQA-09-09-2025/docs/chat-history-feature.md

    - Use the search bar to find specific chats

 3. **Managing Chat Histories**:
+   - **Load into Chat**: Click on any chat history to load it back into the chat area
    - Delete unwanted chats using the trash icon
    - Add important chats to your notebook using the bookmark icon
    - Search through your chat collection